darrenjacoby/sage-starter/README.md

 # Topdown

-Lightweight Sass starter for saner, long-lasting stylesheets.
+Lightweight Sass starter for saner, longer-lasting stylesheets.

 The architecture is based on [ITCSS](http://itcss.io/), which recommends a **top-down low specificity architecture that trends upwards.**